About Patty Arvielo

 Arvielo also established the company’s “If You Want to Grow, We Want to Know” mentorship program, which allows employees to openly share their goals and aspirations with Arvielo and the company’s senior leaders for potential advancement in the company.
 Additionally, Arvielo and New American Funding recently rolled out the “360 Mentorship Program,” which matches an internal leader with another employee who is pursuing career advancement.
 The program serves as an opportunity for the mentor to share their knowledge, aid in the mentee’s professional development, and help the mentee develop the skills needed to work towards and pursue advanced career goals.

-Those initiatives have led New American Funding to far exceed all other large lenders in lending to minority borrowers.
-In fact, New American Funding is one of the largest privately held retail lenders to Hispanic and Black borrowers.
+Those initiatives have led New American Funding to become one of the top lenders to Hispanic and Black borrowers.
 As a result, Arvielo is a coveted national voice on lending to minority communities, frequently advising federal and state lawmakers, federal and state regulators, governmental agencies, other large lenders, and much more on this critically important issue.

 Arvielo’s work both at New American Funding and as an advisor has earned her numerous national awards from prominent organizations and media outlets, including being recognized in 2016 by Ernst and Young as an EY Entrepreneur of The Year® for Orange County.